 Once you’ve completed these steps, you’ll have completed an accurate mapping of your ideal customer.

-That is to say, the customer who will best match your offer.
+In other words, the customer who will best match your offer.

 Doing this exercise will help you target your marketing actions to hit the bull’s eye every time.